ZhuChunYang2017/learngit/readme.txt

-Git is a disturbuted version control system.
+Git is a disturbuted version control system.:
+Git
 Git is free software.